 Fostering slow conversation

-The Acronym gave an underutilized space on campus new purpose.
-We drew upon the coffee and tea expertise of community members to build our menu and practices, and the pottery skills of a professor to supply the pop-up with ceramic mugs.
+We drew upon the coffee and tea expertise of community members to build our menu and procedures, and the pottery skills of a professor to supply the pop-up with ceramic mugs.

-I organized a staff of 15-20 volunteer baristas each semester.
-My fellow leaders and I conducted trainings for new baristas, managed our supply inventory, coordinated sponsored events, and maintained relationships with Olin administration.
+Following the initial launch of the coffeeshop with two peers and one staff member, I organized a staff of 15-20 volunteer baristas each semester.
+My fellow leaders and I trained new baristas, scheduled labor, sourced products and equipment, coordinated sponsored events with campus groups, pursued funding, and maintained relationships with Olin administrators.